 - a new multi-purpose community hub.

 - a new, larger community garden with access to toilets, secure storage, bbq facilities and play area that will repurpose and relocate existing infrastructure from the current garden.

 - further work with the community on to design the community precinct.
 This will include a community garden, urban farm, community hub, social housing development, parking and open spaces.

 What happens next?

-- Working through the requirements and specific conditions to start the sale and development of land.
+- we are working through the requirements and conditions to start the sale and development of the land.

 What we did?